Adansonia grandidieri Baill.

 How to Grow and Care

 Baobabs are quite easily grown from seed, although seldom available in nurseries.
-Seed can be collected from dry fruits by cracking the fruit, open and washing away the dry, powdery coating.
+Seed can be collected from dry fruits by cracking the fruit, opening, and washing away the dry, powdery coating.
 The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water and allowed to cool, and they may then be sown after soaking for 24 hours.
-Seeds are best sown in spring and summer in a well-drained seedling mixture containing 1/3 sand.
+Sowing the seeds in spring and summer in a well-drained seedling mixture containing 1/3 sand is best.

 Cover the seed with sand to a depth of 0.15 to 0.25 inches (4 to 6 mm), place the trays in a warm semi-shaded position, and water regularly until the seeds have all germinated.
 Germination may take from 2 to 6 weeks.
 Seedlings should be carefully monitored for damping-off fungus, which can be treated with a fungicidal drench.

 - Back to genus Adansonia